• Skip to main content

 Growing out your eyebrows ahead of salons reopening?
 Here are 3 things that will help

-17 March 2021 by Beth Ryan
+Published on 17 March 2021 - Last updated on 19 December 2025 by Beth Ryan

-With just over a month to go now is the perfect time to put down the tweezers, leave the wax strips to one side and let those brows grow.
+Now is the perfect time to put down the tweezers, leave the wax strips to one side and let those brows grow.
 A grown-out brow will give your therapist lots to work with and help you achieve a new shape more easily.

 Here are three things to bear in mind as you grow out your eyebrows.